Wednesday, March 17, 2010

 [Right now, several of my male friends are probably wondering if I'm really referring to them (Haha!), but the person I'm actually referring to already knows who he is, because this conversation happened fairly recently & the minimal details I've just mentioned are clearly too specific to be overlooked or confused with any other recent conversation or person. :) As I didn't want to embarrass this person, you'll notice there's no name mentioned.
 Furthermore, our friendship is strong enough to withstand the honesty; otherwise, I never would've mentioned it in the first place.
 Plus, he's tough enough to handle it.
 I'm happy to say that we are mature enough to be OK with the other person having differences of opinion & behaviors, and can still be friends after discussions like these.
 We have enough of a bond to make that bare (& sometimes rather unsparing!) honesty work.
 Please note that there are no cruel intentions behind my words, nor are they intended to do harm, only to point out the facts of the situation.
 I try to be as tactful as possible, although I'm not sure I succeeded in the above case. ;) When it comes right down to it, truly good friends don't BS each other or pull any punches, & we clearly have an unspoken understanding -- i.e., a "no BS" policy -- in our friendship. :) ]

-As many of you know from watching the slew of green programs on TV, or reading books & watching documentaries on the subject (like Food, Inc., which IMHO, is one of the most important films of the last decade), our food is a LOT less healthier than it was even 50 years ago.
+As many of you know from watching the slew of green programs on TV, or reading books and watching documentaries on the subject (like Food, Inc., which IMHO, is one of the most important films of the last decade), our food is a LOT less healthier than it was even 50 years ago.
 Think about that for a second.
-In the last 50 years, the food industry did more to undo food standards/regulations & quality control than in the last few centuries of food production.
-And that is anything but a good thing for the health & safety of the average citizen.
+In the last 50 years, the food industry did more to undo food standards/regulations and quality control than in the last few centuries of food production.
+And that is anything but a good thing for the health and safety of the average citizen.
 The number of chemical additives in our food as well as the number of shortcuts that the food industry has implemented in the name of so-called "convenience" has gone up by an alarming rate.

 Friday, March 12, 2010